 - RelaxMax.
 Ok this one worked for me.
 I have a highly sensitive nervous system.
 If you want to know what that is or if you might have it, check out the post Highly Sensitive Personality.
-You can also get the DNA testing done at 23andme, look for sales around holidays and get the health package option.
+You can also get DNA testing done at 23andme, look for sales around holidays and get the health package option.
+For a list of all the testing options check out this article- DNA weekly.
 I do not take this one very night, just on nights where I am more “wound up”.
 And man, I sleep fast and sleep deep.
 It works for be because of my genetic make up.
 You also should look into supplementing a magnesium, which helps you sleep.

 - Essential Oils.
 This one has a lot of options you can do and explanation of how to use them, so I wrote a separate post for it here: Essential Oils & Sleep.